AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_uikit_android.md

 </resources>
 ```

-2. To add the UI framework, open `app/res/layout/activity_main.xml` and replace the content with the following codes:
+2. To add the UI framework, open `app/res/layout/activity_main.xml` and replace the content with the following:

     ```xml
     <?xml version="1.0" encoding="utf-8"?>